tyleryouk/00os-origin/00reaper/implementation-plan.md

 - [ ] Set up regular archiving of completed cycles/goals
 - [ ] Document feedback and iteration process

+## Step 2 Status
+- All relevant 1000xdev workflow, documentation, and context files have been reviewed, including:
+  - `README.md` (1000xdev identity, scope, and workflow)
+  - `steam-integration/documentation/` (workflow, goals, tool call processes, integration plans)
+  - `steam-integration/context-back-end-current-state/` and `context-front-end-current-state/` (codebase snapshots)
+  - `prompts/` (autonomous workflow support)
+  - `archive/` (historical user rules)
+- Ready to proceed to authoring and refactoring 00OS commands for 1000xdev, and to modularize and document the workflow folder as outlined in the requirements.

 ## Milestones
 - [ ] All commands implemented and tested
 - [ ] Workflow folder refactored and documented